sarahnguyen7/data-512-course-project/README.md

 ---

 ## Known Issues
+For the common_analysis portion:
 1. **Coordinate Transformation Errors**: Occasionally, some coordinates may not transform correctly due to missing or malformed geometry data.
 These instances are logged and skipped.
 3. **Missing Years in AQI Data**: AQI Monitor's weren't required until 1973 and were not fully installed until around the 1980s.
 There is a lot of missing data for AQIs.
 4. **Outliers in Smoke Impact**: Some wildfires, such as the Riverside Fire in 2020, create outliers in smoke impact, which may affect model stability and forecasting.

+For the social impact extension:

 ---

 ## Special Considerations
 ### Why the Inverse Square Law for Smoke Estimates?
+While there are more complex atmospheric modeling tools available, they require more sophisticated input data, like prevailing winds, to quantify things like the smoke estimate.
+Instead, we will be using the [inverse square law](https://energyeducation.ca/encyclopedia/Inverse_square_law), as it is a straightforward method to calculate the smoke impact with the data we have available.
-The [inverse square law](https://energyeducation.ca/encyclopedia/Inverse_square_law) was applied to calculate the smoke impact, which essentially means that as the distance from a fire increases, the smoke concentration decreases exponentially.
+This is because the inverse square law essentially means that as the distance from a fire increases, the smoke concentration decreases exponentially.
 This is similar to how light or sound spreads out from its source - the further you are, the more the impact fades.
 So, by using this law, we’re accounting for the drop in smoke concentration the further it travels, giving a more realistic impact estimate.

 ### Why PM2.5 and PM10?
 I specifically chose PM2.5 and PM10 as the core AQI parameters because these two are widely regarded as the best indicators of air quality impacts from wildfire smoke.
 PM2.5, especially, is a good gauge for smoke and can penetrate deeply into the lungs, affecting human health.
 Both parameters allow for a targeted look at the pollution type most associated with wildfire activity.